uber-archive/phabricator-jenkins-plugin/readme.md

 Configuration
 -------------

-Navigate to `https://ci.example.com/configure`, replacing ci.example.com with
-the URL for your Jenkins instance.

 First, create a bot user and generate a Conduit API token for your Phabricator install.
 This lives at `https://phabricator.example.com/settings/panel/apitokens/`.

 ![Conduit Token](/docs/conduit-token.png)

+Next, navigate to `https://ci.example.com/configure`, replacing ci.example.com
+with the URL for your Jenkins instance.

-Enter your Conduit credentials by clicking "Add" and selection "Phabricator Conduit Key".
+Enter your Conduit credentials by clicking "Add" and selecting "Phabricator Conduit Key".

 ![Add Credentials](/docs/add-credentials.png)